openstack/ceilometer/doc/source/install/manual.rst

 Ceilometer data.

 .. note::
-   Please notice, MongoDB (and some other backends like DB2 and HBase) require pymongo_ to be installed on the system.
+   Please notice, MongoDB requires pymongo_ to be installed on the system.
 The required minimum version of pymongo is 2.4.
 ..